-I’m not sure where the last month has gone: I’ve had this recipe ready for a few weeks, but just haven’t had time to write it up properly before now.
+I’ve had this recipe ready for a few weeks, but just haven’t had time to write it up properly before now.
 Work’s been busy, but also a lot of the cooking I’ve been doing has been in Zelda (so good), and any other spare time has gone into researching cats (more on that soon…!).
 I hope this recipe will be worth the wait, though!

 Ingredients (serves 2):